Welcome to UIS. We are so glad you chose our University!

 For Students Admitted to the Summer and Fall 2015 Semesters

-We are holding a Transfer/Graduate Student Orientation session for students who have been accepted to UIS for the summer and fall semesters of 2015 on Monday, April 13 from 4-7 p.m. in the Public Affairs Center (PAC).
+We are holding our next Transfer/Graduate Student Orientation session for students who have been accepted to UIS for the fall semesters of 2015 on Friday, August 21 from 4 – 7 p.m. in the Public Affairs Center (PAC).
 Only new students who have been admitted and have returned their acceptance forms can participate in this program.
 We also encourage our new students to bring up to two family members or guests with them so they can learn more about UIS.

 If you have any difficulties with the link contact our office during business hours at 217/206-8181 or email us at firstname.lastname@example.org.